 What is Articulation?

-For High School students, "Articulation" is a process that enables students to make a smooth transition from high school to Baltimore City Community College without delay, duplication of courses or loss of semester credits with the student receiving credit for high school courses to apply solely towards a certificate or associates degree at Baltimore City Community College.
+For high school students, articulation enables a student to make a smooth and speedy transition from high school to college, avoid duplication of courses or loss of semester credits, and receive credit for high school courses toward a certificate or associate degree.

-For Baltimore City Community College students "Articulation" is a process that enables students to make a smooth transition from Baltimore City Community College associate degree programs to a baccalaureate program.
-This means that Baltimore City Community College graduates will be accorded full junior standing at one of many articulating colleges and universities.
+For a BCCC student, articulation enables a smooth transition from an associate degree program here to a baccalaureate program.
+This means a BCCC graduate will be accorded full junior standing at one of many articulating colleges and universities.
 Other options include online programs and international programs.

-It is important to note that articulated courses are not to be construed as "equivalent" but rather as comparable to, or acceptable in lieu of each other.
-The content of the courses on the respective campuses is such that successful completion of the course on one campus assures the necessary background, instruction, and preparation to enable the student to progress to the next level of instruction at another college.
+Articulated courses are not to be construed as "equivalent”; rather, they are “comparable to,” or “acceptable in lieu of” each other.
+Course content on respective campuses is such that successful completion of a course on one campus assures the necessary background, instruction, and preparation to enable the student to progress to the next level of instruction at another college.

 Access the Baltimore City Community College articulation program goals at here.